plainionist/plainionist.github.io/_posts/2023-01-20-Implementing-Clean-Architecture-MediatR.md

   allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen>
 </iframe>

-In the meantime, let's explore other options ...
+For the purpose of this article, let's explore other options ...

 ## MediatR alternative without marker interfaces?